rizwan-kh/rizwan-kh.github.io/content/posts/k8s-eks-aad-integration.md

 ### Setup Azure AD App registration
 - Click on New Registration
 - Provide a name viz. `eks-auth-app`
-- Select `Accounts in this organizational directory only (LubanDevOps only - Single tenant)`
+- Select `Accounts in this organizational directory only (MyAccount only - Single tenant)`
 - Click `Register`

 After the app is created, there are couple of configuration that needs to be performed.